friflo/Friflo.Json.Fliox/Engine/README.md

 If changing an entity by adding or removing components, tags, scripts or child entities events are emitted.
 An application can subscribe to these events like shown in the example.
 Emitting these type of events increase code decoupling.
 Without events these modifications need to be notified by direct method calls.
+The *build-in* events can be subscribed on `EntityStore` and on `Entity` level like shown in the example below.

 ```csharp
 public static void AddEventHandlers()